lixxu/flask-paginate/docs/index.rst

 Install the extension with one of the following commands:::

-  $ easy_install flask-paginate
+  $ easy_install -U flask-paginate

 or alternatively if you have pip installed::

-  $ pip install flask-paginate
+  $ pip install -U flask-paginate

 Configuration
 ------------------